LomaxOS00243/CarRentaSYSRefinement/README.md

-# CRentalSYS: A system that simplifies car rental management
+# CRentalSYS: A system that simplifies car rental process